nuttycream/deeznuts/content/projects/omnichicken.md

 - Easily Modifiable:
   - [Flat directory structure](https://i.imgur.com/rMWmbyc.png): no directory
     hierarchy
-  - Can jump around relatively quickly within Neovim
+  - Can jump around relatively quickly within NeoVim

 In terms of the architecture, I've made this initial diagram to help when we First started to program it: